railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 	   :scale: 50
 	   :align: center

 	*Calendar View of the System Tasks*

 .. index:: delegation (task)

 Delegate your Tasks
 -------------------

-To delegate a task to another user you can just change the person responsible for that task.
-However the system does not help you track tasks that you have delegated, such as monitoring of work done, if you do it this way.
+To delegate a task to another user, you can just change the person responsible for that task.
+However, the system does not help you track tasks that you have delegated, such as monitoring of work done, if you do it this way.

 .. figure::  images/service_task_delegate.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Form for Delegating a Task to Another User*